kwaldenphd/matplotlib-intro/README.md

 Stay tuned, and fear not--this thorough intro to `matplotlib` will help immensely when adding more complexity or additional possibilities to your data visualization toolkit.

 # Practice Problems

+No practice problems.
+Spend this time working on the final project.

 # Lab Notebook Questions